umd-mith/mith-static/src/pages/news/recap-miths-april-events-humanities-computing-collaborations-andy-van-dam.md

 ---
 author:
-- 'MITH '
+  - "MITH "
-date: '2016-05-13T00:52:00.000Z'
+date: "2016-05-13T00:52:00.000Z"
 layout: ../../layouts/PostLayout.astro
 slug: recap-miths-april-events-humanities-computing-collaborations-andy-van-dam
+title:
-title: 'Recap: MITH’s April events on Humanities and Computing Collaborations with Andy van Dam'
+  "Recap: MITH’s April events on Humanities and Computing Collaborations with Andy van Dam"
 ---

 This spring, MITH worked with the National Endowment for the Humanities (NEH) and the University of Maryland Human-Computer Interaction Lab (HCIL) to bring renowned technology scholar Andy van Dam to campus for two successful events.